Kane (Dutch band)

-Kane is a Dutch rock band formed in 1998 in the Hague.
-It currently consists of Dinand Woesthoff (lead vocals) and Dennis van Leeuwen (guitar), who have been the sole consistent members.
+Kane was a Dutch rock band formed in 1998 in the Hague.
+Its final lineup consisted of Dinand Woesthoff (lead vocals) and Dennis van Leeuwen (guitar), who were the sole consistent members.

 At the beginning of the 2000s, Kane was seen as the biggest Dutch rock band.
 They achieved three number-one singles on the Dutch Top 40 and three number-one albums on the Dutch Albums Chart.

 The group disbanded in 2014.
 In 2023, they released their first song in a decade and announced five reunion concerts for June 2024, which all sold out.
+After two farewell shows in October 2025, the band's reunion ended.

 History

 Beginnings and breakthrough

 Kane got its start in the Hague in 1998.
 Dinand Woesthoff and Dennis van Leeuwen met at a Scheveningen cafe, where they were both working at the time.
 Both had a passion for music, and they formed a band named Citizen Kane, after the eponymous movie, and began putting on performances for small audiences.
 They were eventually discovered at a Hague cafe named De Paap by talent scout Henkjan Smits, who introduced them to manager Edwin Jansen and helped them sign a recording contract with BMG.
 With their name abbreviated to Kane, the band rounded out the lineup with guitarist Tony Cornelissen, bassist Aram Kersbergen, and drummer Cyril Directie.

 Their breakthrough came in 1999, with the song "Where Do I Go Now".
 Their debut album, As Long as You Want This, was released a year later and eventually certified 2× Platinum.
 It remained on the Dutch Album Chart for 105 weeks and peaked at No. 2.
 Kane won the 2000 MTV Europe Music Award for Best Dutch Act, beating Anouk, BLØF, and Krezip.
 In November 2000, the band performed a U2 cover set for the Marlboro Flashbacks tour, which was released on a live album named With or Without You.

 Their second album, So Glad You Made It, saw the band attempt an international crossover, with releases in various European countries.
 They issued the title track as the lead single, together with a video that had to be censored on MTV for partial nudity.
 The album's third single, "Rain Down on Me", become Kane's "biggest crowd favourite".
 It also reached No. 38 on the UK singles chart, and the Tiësto remix was featured on the soundtrack to the video game FIFA Football 2004.

 On 28 June 2003, Kane became the first Dutch rock band to perform at the Amsterdam ArenA, where they sold over 26,000 tickets.
 Ilse DeLange performed as the opener, and DJ Tiësto played at the afterparty.